oatlog/oatlog/doc/report/main.typ

 The operations that can be performed on an e-graph, expressed in the language of its bipartite representation shown in @fig_background_bipartite_egraph, are

-- `make`: Inserting an e-class with degree zero.
+- `make()`: Inserting an e-class with degree zero.
-- `insert`: Inserting an e-node, connecting to existing e-classes as inputs and output.
+- `insert()`: Inserting an e-node, connecting to existing e-classes as inputs and output.
-- `union`: Merging two e-class with a node contraction.
+- `union()`: Merging two e-class with a node contraction.

 Colloquially, these correspond to declaring a unknown variable, declaring a computation that derives one variable from others, and declaring that two variables must in fact be equal.

-The operations `make` and `insert` are usually combined into a get-or-set operation that we call `entry`.
-Given an operation and its inputs, if such an e-node already exists return its containing e-class, otherwise `make` a new e-class and declare that it contains the e-node.
-Depending on how rewrite rules are specified, all or almost all calls to `make` can be replaced with `entry`, making `make` itself largely unnecessary.
-Still, for the purpose of implementation `make` is a reasonable abstraction.
+The operations `make()` and `insert()` are usually combined into a get-or-set operation that we call `entry()`.
+Given an operation and its inputs, if such an e-node already exists return its containing e-class, otherwise `make()` a new e-class and declare that it contains the e-node.
+Depending on how rewrite rules are specified, all or almost all calls to `make()` can be replaced with `entry()`, making `make()` itself largely unnecessary.
+Still, for the purpose of implementation `make()` is a reasonable abstraction.

 Note that this is oatlog terminology.
 In egg @egg, `entry` is called `add` and `union` is called `merge`.

 === Union-find <section_background_practice_union_find>

-Let us first consider the easier problem of receiving only `make` and `union` operations.
+Let us first consider the easier problem of receiving only `make()` and `union()` operations.
 The operations create variables and declare that pairs of them are identical, and we must use the transitivity of equality to be able to answer queries on whether two variables are equal.
+Formally, this can be seen either as maintaining sets (equivalence classes) of variables that are merged over time, or as variables being nodes in a graph, `union()` adding an edge and queries asking whether two nodes reside in the same connected component.
 This is a standard problem solved with a data structure called union-find or disjoint-sets @unionfindoriginal.

 @fig_background_practice_uf implements this data structure.
 Two variables `a` and `b` are equal if `find(a) == find(b)`.

-Conceptually, the union-find can be seen as a forest of rooted trees.
-Every tree is an equivalence class with its root being a representative.
-Every node `x` stores a pointer to its parent in `self.0[x.0]`, with the root pointing to itself or otherwise being distinguishable.
+Conceptually, the union-find can be seen as a forest of rooted trees, with every tree being an equivalence class with its root being a representative.
+Every node `x` stores a pointer to its parent in `self.parents[x]`, with the root pointing to itself, which guarantess that the root can be found by chasing the pointers.
+Expressed as an analogy, if we has a set of people and each person pointed to an arbitrary person who is taller than them, we could find the root (i.e. the tallest) person by following where people point until the root is found.

+To assert that two variables `a` and `b` are equal and hence merging their equivalence classes, we assign the root of one to point towards the root of the other.
+Continuing the analogy, we find the tallest person in the first set and tell them to point to the tallest person in the second set.
+Pointer-chasing starting in either of the sets will now end up on the same unique representative.

-The function `find` can in this implementation take linear time given adversarially ordered calls to `union`.
-Union-find can be optimized with path compression, in which the `find` loop after finding the representative rewrites non-root pointers along the walked path to point to the root.
-Another optimization involves modifying which root is is merged into the other in `union` to merge trees smaller-to-larger, guaranteeing logarithmic tree depth.
-Each of these optimizations individually guarantee an amortized $O(log n)$ time per `find` and `union`, with an amortized exceedingly slowly growing $O(alpha(n))$ time per operation if both are applied @fastunionfind @unionfindvariantbounds.
+The function `find()` can in this implementation take linear time given an unbalanced tree created by adversarially ordered calls to `union()`, and its cost is not amortized over repeated calls.
+Union-find can be optimized with path compression, in which the `find()` loop after finding the representative rewrites non-root pointers along the walked path to point to the root.
+Another optimization involves modifying which root is merged into the other in `union()` to merge trees smaller-to-larger, guaranteeing logarithmic tree depth.
+Each of these optimizations individually guarantee an amortized $O(log n)$ time per `find()` and `union()`, with an amortized exceedingly slowly growing $O(alpha(n))$ time #footnote[$alpha$ is roughly the inverse of the Ackermann function and significantly more slowly than even nested logarithms.] per operation if both are applied
+@fastunionfind @unionfindvariantbounds.

+For equality saturation the cost of different path compression and merging order choices affect not just the time spent within `find()` but also the time spend within the larger e-graph computation.
+In particular, the cost of a merge is dominated not by pointer chasing within `find()` but by having to remove uprooted e-classes from the broader e-graph.
+This motivates merging smaller-to-larger not in terms of union-find tree size but the number of e-nodes referring to the e-class.
+This can either be tracked explicitly, which has bookkeeping overhead, or by the heuristic that older e-classes are more referred to, motivating younger-to-older merging.
+However, the minimal implementation presented in @fig_background_practice_uf merges in arbitrary order.

 #figure(
   {